Shkodër: Economy

 The main activities of the processing industry in Shkodra were the processing of tobacco and manufacture of cigarettes, production of preserved foods, sugar-based foods, soft and alcoholic drinks, and pasta, bread, rice and vegetable oil.
 The main activities of the textile industry were focused on garments and silk products.
 The city also had a wood-processing and paper-production plant.
 The most important mechanical engineering industries concerned wire manufacturing, elevator manufacturing, bus assembly and the Drini Plant.

 According to the World Bank, Shkodër has had significant steps of improving the economy in recent years.
 In 2016, Shkodër ranked 8 among 22 cities in southeastern Europe.

+Transport

 As the largest city in northern Albania, the city is the main road connection between the Albanian capital, Tirana and Montenegrin capital Podgorica.
 The SH1 leads to the Albanian–Montenegrin border at Han i Hotit border crossing.
 From Tirana at the Kamza Bypass northward, it passes through Fushë-Kruja, Milot, Lezha, Shkodra and Koplik.
 The road segment between Hani i Hotit at the Montenegrin border and Shkodra was completed in 2013 as a single carriageway standard.
 Shkodër Bypass started after the 2010 Albania floods.
 It was planned to incorporate a defensive dam against Shkodër Lake but works were abandoned a few years later.
 The road continues as a single carriageway down to Milot and contains some uncontrolled and dangerous entry and exit points.
 The SH5 starts from Shkodër to Morinë.